Page Navigation Menu, Header and Footers.

 Layout Options for the Footer #

-Select Footer, in an identical manner to Header to gain access to the Footer block, which can then be edited as required using the Block Editor.
-The Footer can either be constructed using a Columns block, or several blocks within a Row block.
+Select Footer, in an identical manner to Header, to gain access to the Footer block, which can then be edited as required using the Block Editor.
+The Footer can either be constructed using a Columns block or several blocks within a Row block.
 While the Columns approach will automatically give the correct spacing, the use of a Row will require adjustment to the individual block to give the correct layout.

 On completion, ensure the changes are saved.
 WordPress will confirm that the site has been updated.